MateoRojas/kafka-101/README.md

 What happens if you add one more partition to an already created topic?
 - You should never do this because the message order is lost

-Offset:
--  sequential id number that uniquely identifies each record within the partition.

 Offset Commits